mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 I have made mistakes along the way and learned lessons the hard way, especially at the beginning.
 This article summarises those mistakes and lessons.

-If you are considering becoming a tech lead or recently started, this article is for you.
+If you are considering becoming a tech lead or recently became one, this article is for you.

+## Outline

-Here is an outline of the article:
+Here is an outline of this article:

 - Introduction — React Native open source project
 - The Basics